celestiaorg/celestia-app/specs/src/specs/data_square_layout.md

 ![](./figures/subtree_width.svg)

 The `SubtreeRootThreshold` is an arbitrary versioned protocol constant that aims to put a soft limit on the number of subtree roots included in a blob inclusion proof, as described in [ADR013](../../../docs/architecture/adr-013-non-interactive-default-rules-for-zero-padding.md).
-A higher `SubtreeRootThreshold` means less padding and more tightly packed squares but also means greater proof sizes.
+A higher `SubtreeRootThreshold` means less padding and more tightly packed squares but also means greater blob inclusion proof sizes.
 With the above constraint, we can compute subtree roots deterministically.
 For example, a blob of 172 shares and `SubtreeRootThreshold` (SRT) = 64, must start on a share index that is a multiple of 2 because 172/64 = 3.
 3 rounded up to the nearest power of 2 is 4.
 In this case, there will be a maximum of 3 share of padding between blobs (more on padding below).
 The maximum subtree width in shares for the first mountain in the merkle range will also be 4 (The actual mountain range would be 43 subtree roots of 4 shares each).

 ## Padding

 Given these rules whereby blobs in their share format can't be directly appended one after the other, we use padding shares to fill the gaps.
-These are shares with all `0` bytes.
-Padding always comes after the blobs in the namespace.
-The padding at the end of the square (Tail Padding) is unique in that it belongs to it's own namespace.
-All other padding shares the namespace of the blob before it.
+These are shares with a particular format (see [padding](./shares.md#padding)).
+Padding always comes after all the blobs in the namespace.
+The padding at the end of the reserved namespace and at the end of the square are special in that they belong to unique namespaces.
+All other padding shares use the namespace of the blob before it in the data square.